On this page:

-- Choose vegetables and fruit that are different colours.
+- Include a variety of vegetables and fruit that are different colours.
 Aim for one dark green and one orange vegetable each day.

 - Drink two cups (500mL) of milk or fortified soy beverage every day to help meet your calcium and vitamin D needs.
 Choose lower fat milk (skim, 1% or 2%), cheese and yogurt.

 - Plan your meals and cook at home more often.
-Check out these money saving tips and recipes (Eat Right Ontario).
+Check out these money saving tips and recipes (Unlock Food).

 - Drink water regularly to satisfy your thirst.
 Limit sugar sweetened beverages such as pop and juices.
 They are low in nutrients and high in sugar.